 Why Online Privacy & Security Is Essential?

+Just like we answered what is online privacy previously, it is important to know beyond what is online privacy and understand why it is important.
 There are three types of information; you will never want to broadcast to the world that is your income, bank account details, and medical records.
-Hiding information is not a crime, especially if it is personal; to protect our right to privacy, first we have to value our online data.
+Hiding information is not a crime, especially if it is personal; to protect our right to privacy, first we have to value our online data and privacy in internet.

-A Story to Explain the importance of Online Privacy and Security?
+A Story to Explain the importance of Online Security and Privacy?

 I remember reading a sad story about a girl who bought some nondescript items online including cotton balls, vitamins and some lotions.
 Based on her purchasing pattern, the company created a profile and predict that she is pregnant.
 Company started sending brochures and discount pumpflat on same address regarding pregnancy.